A glass of water can help you to regain your energy.

 Sometimes your energy can wane when you're working on a task that you find boring or meaningless.
 Routine tasks can numb your mind, and make you feel tired or lethargic.

 Look at the tasks that seem to sap your energy the most.
 These "energy vampires" are often the urgent but not important tasks that you must do regularly.
-Use the Urgent/Important Matrix to see how much time you're devoting to these tasks.

 Ask yourself whether you really need to accomplish these tasks; if not, see if you can cancel them, or delegate them to someone who may find them more satisfying.